Course Catalog

 45.3160093 (B)

 45.3570098 CVA offers Government as a half-credit (0.5 credit) course.
 This course provides students with a background in the philosophy, functions, and structure of the United States government.
 Students examine the philosophical foundations of the United States government and how that philosophy developed.
 Students also examine the structure and function of the United States government and its relationship to states and citizens.
-Syllabus Principles of Economics (.5 Credit)*
+Syllabus Personal Finance and Economics (.5 Credit)*

 45.3610098 CVA offers Economics as a half-credit (0.5 credit) course.
 This course is a study of fundamental concepts and essential elements of the market economic system in a problem/issues orientation.
 Focus areas include opportunity costs and scarcity, supply/demand analysis, competitive markets, macroeconomics measurement, business cycles, inflation, unemployment, monetary and fiscal policies, and international trade.
 In addition to the fundamentals of economic decision-making, microeconomics, macroeconomics, and international economics, students will learn personal finance skills they can apply to their own futures – including managing and balancing budgets; understanding and building credit; protecting against identity theft and consumer protections; and understanding tax forms, student loan applications, and pay stubs.
 Economics is the study of how individuals, businesses, and governments make decisions about the allocation of scarce resources.
 This course provides students with a foundation in the field of economics, with a specific focus on how students can apply that knowledge to their own personal finances.
 Syllabus Sociology